AlexanderAdelAU/Small-C-Plus-for-TMS9900-99000/CLIB99/readme.md

-The CLIB contains the C libraries for the Small C compiler
+The CLIB contains the essential C libraries for the Small C compiler